MrChumley/Asclepius/README.md

 KSP forum thread: http://forum.kerbalspaceprogram.com/threads/126515
 KerbalStuff download link: http://kerbalstuff.com/mod/1000

+  INSTALLATION INSTRUCTIONS:
-To add the planet Asclepius (and it's moon Kruel) to Kerbal Space Program (1.0.4) copy the Asclepius folder into your KSP/GameData folder.
+To add the planet Asclepius (and it's moon Kruel) to Kerbal Space Program (1.0.4):
+1) Copy the Asclepius folder into your KSP/GameData folder.

+The BoulderCo folder contains a cloud texture used by Asclepius.
+It is only needed if you are using E.V.E. clouds mod (not included, see links below)
+The ContractPacks folder contains customised Contracts for use with the Contract Configurater mod (not included, see links below)

-Kopernicus (0.4) and module manager (2.6.8) .dll's are required.
+Kopernicus (0.4) and module manager (2.6.8) .dll's are required!
 Add/update if you don't already have them.

 Also supports (not included):

 E.V.E.
 Clouds (7-4): http://forum.kerbalspaceprogram.com/threads/55905 (add clouds/sandstorms to Asclepius)